princefishthrower/go-for-real-world-applications-course/README.md

-# Lesson 16
+# Lesson 17

-Adding Fancy Formatting to the Slack Messages
+Move Secrets and Hardcoded Values to an .env File